Kalisone/CMPM-121-D3-etmorelo/PLAN.md

 - [x] Save the state of Memento to localStorage whenever it's modified.

-- [] Save player inventory to localStorage whenever it changes
+- [x] Save player inventory to localStorage whenever it changes.

-- [] Load game state (inventory, map history) from localStorage on gameInitialization
+- [x] Load game state (inventory, map history) from localStorage on game initialization (done with previous steps).

-- [] Add reset button that clears localStorage and reloads page (for testing)
+- [] Add reset button that clears localStorage and reloads page (for testing).

 - [] Implement new movement control system based on realworld GPS updates.
 Use Facade design pattern to hide this system behind an interface.